Last updated: March 31st, 2025

 After cataract surgery, you’ll be instructed to rest and keep the protective shield over your eye for at least several hours.
 You should tape the shield over your eye for protection while sleeping or napping for the first few days after your procedure.

 Your doctor will prescribe eye drops to prevent infection and reduce inflammation following cataract surgery.
 It is important to apply these drops according to your doctor’s recommendation.
+In some cases, a dropless cataract surgery option may be available, eliminating the need for post-surgical eye drops.

 Your eye may feel itchy or slightly uncomfortable for the first few days after your cataract surgery.
 This is normal and can be treated with over-the-counter medication.
 Try not to rub or touch your eye!
 It is normal to experience blurred, distorted, or cloudy vision immediately after cataract surgery.
 This will continue to improve as the eye heals.